-AUTOMOBILES.-Careful driving is required at all times.
+Automobiles.-Careful driving is required at all times.
 Your car must be equipped with good brakes, horn, and lights.
 Passing on curves is prohibited.
 Obey traffic rules.
 A gasoline station is maintained on the main highway at park headquarters.
-The fee for automobile permit is \$1.
+The fee for automobile permit is \$1; housetrailers \$1 additional.

-Docs.-Dogs are prohibited in the park overnight and are not permitted in the rim concentration area.
-When not in an automobile, dogs must be on a leash at all times.
+Dogs.-Dogs are not permitted between the road and the rim at any time.
+When not in an automobile, dogs must be on leash at all times.

-WARNING ABOUT BEARS.-Do not feed, tease, or molest the bears.
+Warning About Bears.-Do not feed, touch, tease, or molest the bears.
 Bears will enter or break into automobiles if food that they can smell is left inside.
 They will also rob your camp of unprotected food supplies.

-FISHING.-A limit of 12 fish per person per day has been set for lake angling.
-A catch of 20 fish is permitted in park streams.
+Fishing.-The limit is 12 fish per day for each person fishing.
 No fishing license is necessary.

-PARK STAFF.-The staff is here to help and advise you.
-When in doubt ask a man in uniform.
-Men in uniform at the Information Bureau, park headquarters, and the several stations will be glad to help you plan your activity while in Crater Lake and to explain the regulations.
+Park Staff.-The staff is here to help and advise you.
+Men in uniform at the Information Building, park headquarters, and the several stations will be glad to help you plan your activity while in Crater Lake National Park and to explain the regulations.